Itsvi-ctor/spectrogram/README.md

-# Converting audios to spectrograms
+# Converting audios to spectrograms and other preprocessing techniques

 - Install the following packages
 ```py